spitfire55/cyberstakes-2018-writeups/Pythoooooooooon/README.md

 My solve script can be found at [ooo_solve.py](ooo_solve.py).
-I manually extracted the integer values from functions into a list, and then iterate over that list in reverse order, iteratively XORing the base64-decoded flag with the integer value.
+I manually extracted the integer values from functions into a list, and then iterate over that list in reverse order, repeatedly XORing each byte of the intermediate results with the next integer value.
 This produces the flag!